About

 Academia

-She’s taught a wide range of subjects including, but not limited to, Kafka’s insomnia; Freud’s cocaine stash; Maya Deren’s hair; and Adorno’s grumpy critique of the culture industry.
+She’s taught on a wide range of subjects including Kafka’s insomnia, Freud’s cocaine habit, Maya Deren’s hair, and Adorno’s grumpy critique of the culture industry.

 Daniella’s main hobby is insomnia, though she occasionally dabbles in sleeping.